microsoft/cheap-permutations/README.md

 ## Installation

-Preferred Python version: 3.11.10.
 All homogeneity experiments were run with Python 3.8.6 on a Slurm cluster of Intel Xeon Platinum 8268 CPU.
 All independence experiments were run with Python 3.13.0 on a single AMD EPYC 7V13 CPU.

 Create the conda environment `cheap-env` by running the command